anatman-org/prime/README.txt

   and share?"

 "oh yes!"
-share
-that

-i remember
-i am on a date
-with her

 "How long have you been working at the stand? i mean, i hadn't seen you before ..."

-before my embarrassing collision before the day that was both the worst and best of my life

   "Oh, that!?
   that was my first day here"

 "here ... in the Sop?"